GLOBAL MARKETS-Stocks tumble, safe-haven assets rally on downbeat Fed outlook

 Oil prices tumbled, fueled by renewed concerns about demand destruction as new cases of coronavirus tick up globally, while the United States saw another large build in crude inventories.

-Reporting by Herbert Lash, additional reporting by Elizabeth Dilts Marshall; editing by Steve Orlofsky and Jonathan Oatis
+Reporting by Herbert Lash, additional reporting by Elizabeth Dilts Marshall; Editing by Steve Orlofsky, Jonathan Oatis and Will Dunham